 If you are currently attending or have graduated from a high school/secondary school outside the U.S. not listed above, you are required to submit your complete academic record (all years), as well as any national or government certificates earned.
 We accept photocopies of secondary school transcripts, diplomas, mark sheets and/or secondary external examination certificates (CXC, GCE, WASC, EASC, etc.) Please review the list of Required Secondary School Credentials.

 Educational records in a language other than English must be accompanied by an official word-for-word translation on business letterhead.
 See English Translation Guidelines under “Additional Information for Students Educated Outside the U.S.”

 Online and Correspondence Schools

 CUNY does not accept high school credentials/diplomas from any non-public correspondence, online, or virtual high school.
-Applicants with this type of high school credential must successfully complete the High School Equivalency examination to be considered for admission to a CUNY college.
+Applicants with this type of high school credential must successfully complete the GED examination to be considered for admission to a CUNY college.

 If you are a New York State resident who received home-schooling, a transcript outlining all completed coursework with grades earned is required.
 You must also submit a letter from the superintendent of your school district or comparable chief school administrator certifying that you have completed the equivalent of a New York State four-year high school program through home-schooling.
 If you cannot obtain the letter from the high school district, you must obtain a GED.